OFS/ofs.github.io/docs/hw/n6001/dev_guides/hps_dev/hps_developer_ug.md

 ## 1.0 Introduction

 The Open FPGA Stack (OFS) is a modular collection of hardware platform components, open source upstreamed software, and broad ecosystem support that enables an efficient path to develop a custom FPGA platform.
 OFS Provides a framework of FPGA synthesizable code, a simulation environment and synthesis/simulation scripts.
-The updated OFS architecture for Intel Agilex FPGA devices improves upon the modularity, configurability and scalability of the first release of the OFS architecture while maintaining compatibility with the original design.
+The updated OFS architecture for Agilex™ FPGA devices improves upon the modularity, configurability and scalability of the first release of the OFS architecture while maintaining compatibility with the original design.
 The primary components of the FPGA Interface Manager or shell of the reference design are:

 - PCIe Subsystem
 - HSSI Subsystem